 To increase productivity, create candidate personas before launching your initial search.
 Similar to a marketing department’s buyer personas – which are profiles of an organization’s best customers – candidate personas define an organization’s ideal candidates.

 To create these profiles, consider what motivators, experiences and characteristics of a candidate are important to your organization.
-When implemented effectively, candidate personas can be used to inform your entire recruiting strategy, from more targeted searches, to improved communication and engagement with your candidates.
+When implemented effectively, candidate personas can be used to inform your entire recruiting strategy, from more targeted searches to improved communication and engagement with your candidates.

-For more information on creating candidate personas, check out this blog post:
+For more information on creating candidate personas, check out this blog post: How to Create Buyer Personas.

 Nearly one in three consumers in the US is influenced by social media in their buying journey (source).
 In a similar fashion, candidates turn to social media to evaluate potential job opportunities.
 In fact, one recent study indicates that 73% of millennials found their last position through a social media site (source).